MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-network-topology-and-connectivity.md

 RDP Shortpath for managed networks provides a direct UDP-based transport between Remote Desktop Client and Session host.
 RDP Shortpath for managed networks enables configuration of Quality of Service (QoS) policies for the RDP data.
 QoS in Azure Virtual Desktop allows real-time RDP traffic that's sensitive to network delays to "cut in line" in front of traffic that's less sensitive.

-You can learn more information on QoS, see [Implement Quality of Service (QoS) for Azure Virtual Desktop](/azure/virtual-desktop/rdp-quality-of-service-qos)
+You can learn more information on QoS, see [Implement Quality of Service (QoS) for Azure Virtual Desktop](/azure/virtual-desktop/rdp-quality-of-service-qos).

 ### Internet

-Azure Virtual Desktop compute resources and clients require access to specific public endpoints that creates the need for internet-bound connections.
+Azure Virtual Desktop compute resources and clients require access to specific public endpoints.
+This creates the need for internet-bound connections.
 Network scenarios like forced tunneling to enhance security and filtering are supported when Azure virtual Desktop requirements are met.

 See [Required URL list and check tool](/azure/virtual-desktop/safe-url-list) to understand the requirements for AVD session hosts and client devices.